pipwilson/blog/content/blog/2024/04/Webmentions and a splash of colour.md

 ---
-title: Webmentions and a splash of colour
 date: 2024-04-26 10:29:42
 slug: webmentions-and-a-splash-of-colour
 taxonomies:
   tags:
-    - general
   - sass
+  - webmentions
+  - clip-path
+  - contrast
+title: Webmentions and a splash of colour
 ---

 What did I get done this week?
 What am I doing next week?
 Is there anything where I'd like some support to help me move forward?